algoafrofutures/algoafrofutures.github.io/content/faq/index.md

 ### What impact will Coronavirus have on this programme?
 We are aware that the pandemic means things change quickly.
 Should Birmingham/the UK enter strict lockdown restrictions the programme will continue online.

+We're also aware that, even if lockdown restrictions are eased, people may not feel comfortable meeting with others in a group.
+Once the applicants have been chosen we will take this into consideration and plan the sessions accordingly.

 We have planned to include online exchange in the programme in any case, and we will utilise a mixture of online video chats, instant messaging and a forum.
 Nonetheless we are mindful of the fatigue many are feeling around online interaction and will bear this in mind when planning sessions.

 ### Do you provide expenses?